DisnakeDev/disnake/docs/api/audit_logs.rst

     .. attribute:: prompts

-        The list of prompts of an onboarding being changed.
+        The list of prompts of an onboarding configuration being changed.

         :type: List[:class:`OnboardingPrompt`]

     .. attribute:: default_channels

-        The list of default channels of an onboarding being changed.
+        The list of default channels of an onboarding configuration being changed.

         :type: List[:class:`~.abc.GuildChannel`]